G-R-0/ST-FMDC/README.md

 ## Supported Data

-This codebase is intended for experiments on spatial transcriptomics datasets containing paired histology and molecular measurements, including but not limited to:
+This codebase is intended for experiments on spatial transcriptomics datasets stored in **AnnData (`.h5ad`)** format, containing paired histology and molecular measurements.
+The current pipeline is designed to support datasets such as:

 - melanoma
 - breast cancer
 - cSCC
 - external validation cohorts
-- Visium / Visium HD style datasets after preprocessing into the expected format
+- Visium / Visium HD style datasets after preprocessing into the expected `.h5ad` format

 ---